rokath/trice/docs/TriceUserGuide.md

       - the keys are the IDs i and
       - the values are the location information (filename, line and position in line) structs.
     - Each ID as key points to one and only one li.
 - The `til.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `til.json` value.
   - That is possible after code edit, for example code copied or modified.
+  - One and only one position is used and relevant, all others are ignored.
+If no `til.json` exists on the expected location the user must provide one, at least an empty file.
 - The `li.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `li.json` value.
+  - One and only one position is used and relevant, all others are ignored.
+If no `li.json` exists on the expected location trice update creates one there.
 - The src tree can contain IDs not present inside `til.json`.
 This state is seldom, for example after adding sources containing IDs.
 To keep `trice u` short in execution. `trice refresh` could be run in such cases.

 ###  20.2. <a name='Aims'></a>Aims